 An ECDIS version of INT 1, including all symbols, line styles and colour coding used for chart presentation.
 Intended for the Mariner to both familiarize himself with ECDIS and to look up specific symbols.

-ECS
+Electronic Chart System (ECS)

 Navigation information system that electronically displays vessel position and relevant nautical chart data and information from the ECS database on a display screen, but does not meet all IMO requirements for ECDIS, and does not satisfy SOLAS Chapter V requirement to carry a navigational chart.

-ENC
+Electronic Navigational Chart (ENC)

 The dataset, standardized as to content, structure and format, issued for use with ECDIS by or on the authority of a Government authorized Hydrographic Office or other relevant government institution, and conform to IHO standards.
 The ENC contains all the chart information necessary for safe navigation and may contain supplementary information in addition to that contained in the paper chart which may be considered necessary for safe navigation.